lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

 To Compile OpenModelica
   run:
     $ ./configure --with-CORBA=/path/to/mico (if you want omc to use mico corba)
+    $ ./configure --with-omniORB=/path/to/omniORB (if you want omc to use omniORB corba)
     $ ./configure --without-CORBA            (if you want omc to use sockets) in the trunk directory
   Make sure that all makefiles are created.
 Check carefully for error messages.